Oregon High Desert Grotto: Exploration

 Members of the Oregon High Desert Grotto understand that caves are a fragile resource.
 They are dedicated to preserving these special underground spaces.
 Each year, the group organizes a number exploration trips, study efforts, and preservation projects.
 The group’s exploration work includes caving adventures, cave surveys, and photographic documentation of cave resources.

 While members of the Oregon High Desert Grotto have explored caves all over the western United States, the group’s focus is on Central Oregon.
-Most of the known caves in Central Oregon are in Deschutes County, the groups home area.
+Most of the known caves in Central Oregon are in Deschutes County, the group's home area.
 The Oregon High Desert Grotto has identified 813 caves in Deschutes County, 660 of these are lava tubes.
-Of the remaining caves the majority are also lava related formations including vertical conduits, fissures, bubbles, and lava molds.
+Of the remaining caves, the majority are also lava-related formations including vertical conduits, fissures, bubbles, and lava molds.
 Of the 813 caves, there are only 52 that were not created by lava flows.
 Many of these are rift or fissure caves, some up to 150 ft deep.
 There are also a number of rock shelters, large rock overhangs created by water or wind erosion.
 These caves occur throughout Central Oregon, usually in rim rock areas.
 Finally, there are a few talus caves.
-Talus caves are found in cracks and open spaces between boulders along faults and in rock fall area.
+Talus caves are found in cracks and open spaces between boulders along faults and in rock fall areas.

+and mapping of the glacier-fumarole cave system at the summit of Mount Rainier in Washington.
 Some Central Oregon caves are easy to explore, especially the larger lava tubes.
 However, other caves require significant planning in order to be explored safely.
 Many require a strenuous hike just to get to the cave; and while underground, dark spaces and tight passages can be dangerous for anyone who is not prepared.
 As a result, members of the Oregon High Desert Grotto are careful to bring along the proper equipment for each caving trip.
-Explorers always wear helmets to protect our heads.
+Explorers always wear helmets to protect their heads.
 Each person brings three sources of light, and members never go caving alone.

 Members of the Oregon High Desert Grotto are always careful to protect wildlife.
 During the winter, grotto members avoid caves with hibernating bats.
 Waking a bat from hibernation is extremely stressful, and may cause the bat to expend its fat reserves prematurely which can lead to death later that winter or early spring.
 The group also avoids caves with bat maternity colonies during the summer months.

 Over the last few years, the Grotto has been involved in the study and mapping of the Sandy Glacier Caves on Mount Hood in Oregon.
-Their efforts were recorded by Oregon Field Guide in 2013, and aired on OPB in October of that year.
+Their efforts were recorded by Oregon Field Guide in 2013 and aired on OPB in October of that year.